|

 In the last newsletter of the year we inform you again about developments and topics around ERN-RND.
 We would like to highlight the Short Exchange Programme.
 Applications are open until 31st December 2022!

-We are already looking forward to many exciting and inspiring events in the coming year.
 For now, however, we wish you a wonderful pre-Christmas period and a happy holiday season.

 The ERN-RND Coordination team